huggingbench/huggingbench/README.md

 HuggingBench is an extensible, open-source MLOps tool for experimenting around serving ML models from Huggingface.
 By running one command from terminal the tool generates various model serving configurations, deploys the model, performs load testing by sending inference requests and shows respective metrics upon completition.
 This should save time when looking for an optimal model serving cofiguration or just help with understanding latency/throughput and hardware needs for serving the model.

+## 📝 Note

+This was started as a hobby project to learn & explore various ML models and respective model servers.
+It is still in early days so might be 🐞.
+We definitevly plan to improve the tool so please stay tuned.
+We are happy to get your feedback so feel free to report problems, wishes, etc..

 # 📋 Requirements

 Python 3.9 or 3.10 is required.